 - To be told whether the information exists

 - To receive the information asked for, in the format specified wherever possible

 IWM must provide the information within 20 working days, unless one of the exemptions to release outlined in the Act applies.

 Further information about Freedom of Information can be found on the website of the Information Commissioner.

 A guide to information about IWM that is already available

 The Freedom of Information Act requires IWM to publish a guide to the information it makes available proactively.
 This is called a publication scheme.
 The information IWM makes available as a matter of course falls into several categories, stipulated by the Information Commissioner.
 All of this information can be found in the various sections of the About Us pages of this website, specifically within the sections covering Trustees, Staff, Finance and Procurement, Reports and Plans, and Policies.

 The UK Government’s transparency agenda aims to provide the public with more information about the performance of services they use every day, and to help to drive modern, personalised and sustainable public services.
 In line with this, IWM publishes data on spending and salaries.
-This information can be found using the link at the top of this page.

 If the information required is not already available on the website, a request for that information should be submitted to IWM.